Exergy Power Systems, Inc. (Exited)

 Exergy Power Systems provides flexibility services which enables the adjustment off sudden fluctuations that occur when transitioning renewable energy between the US and EU regions.

-Exergy, a University of Tokyo startup that develops next-generation energy-saving batteries, was founded with UTEC’s support.
+Exergy, a startup from Atsushi Tsutsumi's Lab at the University of Tokyo's Institute of Industrial Science, that develops next-generation energy-saving batteries, was founded with UTEC’s support.

 Exergy’s business model is to provide flexibility service for Transmission System Operators (TSO) by installing and operating low capacity/high power battery energy storage systems and combining them with various distributed energy resources.
 Exergy’s business development is focused on the European market where its main strengths lie.